1937 Heze earthquakes

 The 1937 Heze earthquakes struck the Mudan District in Shandong Province, China on July 31 and August 1 respectively.
-The surface-wave magnitude 6.9 and 6.7 earthquakes were centered near the city of Heze.
-3,252 people died, and 12,701 were injured, although the total number of casualties has never been finalized.
-The earthquakes also resulted in the loss of more than 6,000 livestock and destroyed 470,000 homes.
+The moment magnitude 7.0 and 6.7 earthquakes were centered near the city of Heze.
+Although the total number of casualties has never been finalized, at least 3,252 people died and 12,701 were injured.
+The earthquakes also killed more than 6,000 livestock and destroyed 470,000 homes.
 Due to the outbreak of the Second Sino-Japanese War, rescue operations by the Chinese government were ineffective.

 Tectonic setting

 Seismic activity in the North China Plain occur as a result of interaction between three crustal blocks that form the North China Craton.
 The western part of the craton consists of a continental rift system and the tectonically stable Ordos Plateau.
 At the center of the block is another rift that forms the North China Plain, and to the east, the Bohai Sea.
 Several large fault systems bound the North China Craton, including the Tanlu Fault.
 These faults have generated magnitude 8.0+ earthquakes in the past centuries including the 1668 Shandong and 1679 Sanhe-Pinggu earthquakes.
 The North China Plain also hosted the 1975 Haicheng and 1976 Tangshan earthquakes.